This Big Mac Sauce copycat recipe is so close to the McDonald's special sauce, you won't be able to taste the difference!

 How to make a homemade Big Mac

-Once you craft your own Big Mac Sauce, you are well on your way to earning your children's undying love and affection by making them homemade Big Macs!
+Once you craft your own Special Sauce, you are well on your way to earning your children's undying love and affection by making them homemade Big Macs!
 You will want to brush up on my fast food burger recipe to really hit these out of the park.
 Though I have been known to slather this sauce on larger homemade burger patties too!

-To make a Big Mac, light toast a sesame seed bun, and grab an extra bottom bun to use as the middle piece.
+To make McDonald's Big Mac, lightly toast a sesame seed bun, and grab an extra bottom bun to use as the middle piece.
 Spread the special sauce on the bottom bun, sprinkle with diced onion, shredded lettuce, and top with a slice of American cheese.
 Place one burger patty on the cheese, then add the middle bun, top with more sauce, lettuce, and add pickles.
 Finally add the second burger patty, top with the crown of the bun and enjoy!

 More Burger Condiments